 Figure 2 shows a simplified, partial meta-model of ModHel'X with a focus on the interface block.
 The structure of models in ModHel'X is similar to Ptolemy II's: Models contain Blocks with input and output Pins that can be connected.
 During execution, values flow through models as Tokens on Pins.
 A Model has a model of computation (MoC) which defines its execution semantics, similar to a director in Ptolemy II.
 In ModHel'X a Block can be an InterfaceBlock, containing an embedded Model with any MoC, thus allowing heterogeneous modelling.
 In an InterfaceBlock, there can be adaptation Relations between input Pins of the InterfaceBlock and input Pins of the embedded Model, and between output Pins of the embedded Model and output Pins of the InterfaceBlock.
-An InterfaceBlock and a MoC can have a Clock, with its own time scale.
 An InterfaceBlock has a Store that can hold data, thus adding the concept of state.